This is not intended to be legal advice and is based on the most recent laws and executive orders available as of 5/11/2026.

 Then, she helps you initiate a formal complaint through one of these two options:

-- File a complaint directly in state court within three years of the most recent act of discrimination.
+- File a complaint directly in state court generally within three years of the most recent act of discrimination.

 - back pay for previous lost wages and benefits